-The location of the grave plot will be identified electronically and recorded and logged on Cemetery site plans at the Council Offices.
+The location of the grave plot will be identified electronically and recorded and logged on cemetery site plans.

-Maintenance of the natural burial areas is carried out by the Council to ensure the area is in keeping with a naturalised meadow area.
+Maintenance of the natural burial areas is carried out by the council to ensure the area is in keeping with a naturalised meadow area.
 Therefore, mowing will be carried out at a maximum of twice per year and natural plants and flowers will be encouraged.